 - Salt: Kosher salt is a larger-grain salt that isn’t as “salty” as table salt.
 If you’re using table salt, be sure to use 1/4 teaspoon.

-- Please note the measurements on the salt.
+- Please note that the recipe calls for 1/2 teaspoon of kosher salt.
 I’ve seen people who have commented that the cookies were salty, and it turned out that they had used several times the amount of salt that the recipe calls for.

 The best way to make soft chocolate chip cookies is to slightly under-bake the cookies.
 In order to slightly under-bake the cookies, the edges should look set (but not brown).